designstem/projects/tattoo/index.md

 #### Related DesignSTEM projects

-[Color Vision Deficiency & Accessi­bility](../colorblindness) contains a lot of interactive material about color and considering human condition.
+<a href="../colorblindness">Color Vision Deficiency & Accessi­bility</a>  contains a lot of interactive material about color and considering human condition.

 <a class="tertiary" href="../"><f-leftarrow-icon /> Back to projects</a>